pantrypoints/sp/content/en/social/economics/fallacies/iron-law.md

 title: "The Iron Law of Wages of David Ricardo"
 heading: "See What's Wrong With It"
 date: 2015-01-01
-a: "David Ricardo"
+# a: "David Ricardo"
-c: "firebrick"
+# c: "firebrick"
+image: /photos/econ/ricardo.jpg
 description : "Ricardo said that wages will fall eventually, just as Marx said profits will fall eventually"
 writer:
   name: Juan